google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 # Design & UI {: .page-title }

 Web design and UI encompasses a few broad areas.
-What does it look like?
+What does a page look like?
 How does it behave?
 How does it respond to different screen sizes, input types, and devices?

 <div class="attempt-left">